(847) 967-0801 | email@example.com

 Customer Experience: Every Employee, Every Interaction, Every Day (Pt.
 1)

 Every business owner dreads it: getting an earful from a customer about a less-than-pleasant experience.
 As much as they want to say, “not at my company,” it happens.
 And when it does, it hits home—and all too often, it throws a punch at the company’s reputation and bottom-line.
 Customers have long memories and can make generalizations from isolated events and actions.
-A negative experience can result in a loss of trust, a decrease in sales revenue, and even disgruntled employees.
+A negative customer experience can result in a loss of trust, a decrease in sales revenue, and even disgruntled employees.
 It’s no wonder why a customer complaint is so dreaded.

 But what if that dread is channeled into preventive action?
 Business owners can take those uncomfortable phone calls or emails from clients as an opportunity to be more attentive to the quality of their customers’ experiences with the firm—and better yet, keep them from happening in the first place.
 Hard-to-hear customer feedback usually reveals areas in need of attention and growth, and can provide the fuel that’s needed to—finally—take a strategic approach to creating positive customer experiences, every day.
 It can be a high value, high payoff initiative that’s too important to ignore.

 In this first of a 3-part blog series outlining how to manage the customer experience, we’re going to explore a few unsavory customer experiences that are faced by business leaders across industries and business settings, and we’ll highlight the significance of taking actionable steps toward long-term solutions.

 Common Challenges to Consider

 These examples will put negative customer experiences into a real-life context and point to the need for some strategic customer experience re-tooling.
 They also demonstrate how much a company has to lose by not putting customer experiences up-front-and-center.